mihails-strasuns/mood/generated/md/2015/08/OOP_composition_with_mixins.md

 Composition is an alternative approach for code reuse which implies that you define necessary utilities as small independent objects (as small as possible) and embed them within target class as building blocks, usually as private fields.
-Thus the name - programmer is supposed to compose such blocks into any set of features target class needs.
+Thus the name -- the programmer is supposed to compose such blocks into any set of features the target class needs.

-I have a feeling that one of reasons old advice of GoF was ignored so often in mainstream languages is that those simply don't provide any useful tools to minimize involved boilerplate.
+I have a feeling that one of reasons the old advice of GoF was ignored so often in mainstream languages is that those simply don't provide any useful tools to minimize the involved boilerplate.
 Fortunately, D has something to offer here:

 - [alias this](http://dlang.org/class.html#alias-this)
 - [opDispatch](http://dlang.org/operatoroverloading.html#dispatch)
 - [template mixins](http://dlang.org/template-mixin.html) (topic of this article)

-Will focus on template mixins here because it is a tool also available in D1 and thus more applicable to my daily job :)
+I will focus on template mixins here because it is a tool also available in D1 and thus more applicable to my daily job :)

 ## Practice

 ### Template Mixins : Basics

-Essentially template mixins are about more hygienic and controlled way to copy
+Essentially template mixins are a more hygienic and controlled way to copy
 declarations:

 ```D